+Modern agriculture faces limited arable land and climate changes.
+Carbon fixation under these conditions will become a significant growth-limiting factor.
 Synthetic carbon fixation pathways can allow plants to produce more biomass using the same amount of energy from sunlight.
-Novel carbon fixation cycles discovered at The Weizmann Institute hold potential to greatly increase the capacity of organisms to convert atmospheric carbon into sugars.
-Modern agriculture faces limited arable land and climate changes.
-Carbon fixation under these conditions will become a significant growth limiting factor.
+Novel alternative synthetic carbon fixation cycles discovered by Prof. Ron Milo and his team hold the potential to greatly increase the capacity of organisms to convert atmospheric carbon into sugars.
 The proposed solution provides the ability to enhance crop yields using the same expanse of land.
 The novel technology presents alternative synthetic carbon fixation pathways that were discovered by harnessing a systems biology approach.
-These pathways are predicted to harbor a significant kinetic advantage over their natural counter parts, making them promising candidates for synthetic biology implementation.
+These pathways are predicted to harbor a significant kinetic advantage over their natural counterparts, making them promising candidates for synthetic biology implementation.

-- Synthetic organisms utilizing this revolutionary technology can offer higher carbon fixation rates as compared to natural alternatives allowing:
+- Potential synthetic organisms utilizing this revolutionary technology can offer higher carbon fixation rates as compared to natural alternatives allowing

-- Superior rate of biomass generation, providing cost-effective feedstock for the production of biofuels.
+- Theoretical superior rate of biomass generation, providing cost-effective feedstock for the production of biofuels

-- Enhanced food production via increased crop yields.
+- Could lead to enhanced food production via increased crop yields